GMolini/email_signature_parser/README.md

 # EmailSignatureParser

 A Ruby gem for parsing email signatures.
-The gem tries to find the signature based on the name, if available, or email address and try to extract as much information as it can from the
+The gem tries to find the signature based on the name, if available, or email address and try to extract as much information as it can

 ## Prerequisites